aws-samples/aws-service-catalog-reference-architectures/README.md

 1. Installation and configuration of the AWS Command Line Interface (CLI).
 It is important to ensure that the AWS CLI configuration contains the correct target region as this region will be used to create the reference blueprint components within AWS Service Catalog.

-    Instructions on installing and configurating the AWS Command Line Interface can be found on the AWS website at: https://aws.amazon.com/cli/

 2. Access to a system with permission to execute a python script.
 The script utilizes "boto3" and "random" modules.

-    Instructions on installing and configuring the boto3 python module can be found in the Boto 3 quickstart documentation at: http://boto3.readthedocs.io/en/latest/guide/quickstart.html

 ### Assumptions